On graphs with finite-time consensus and their use in gradient tracking

-DSGD is arguably the most popular and widely studied decentralized algorithm due to its simplicity and communication efficiency.
-However, analysis of DSGD has revealed several of the algorithm's limitations.
-For example, DSGD requires a bounded heterogeneity assumption, which bounds the allowed difference between local functions/data.
-One typical formulation of the heterogeneity assumption for nonconvex problems used in recent analyses, such as the analysis done in~\citet{koloskova2020unified}, reads as
+The Decentralized Stochastic Gradient method (DSGD)~\cite{lopes2007diffusion, cattivelli2010diffusion, ram2010distributed} is arguably the most popular and widely studied decentralized algorithm due to its simplicity.
+However, current analysis of DSGD relies on a bounded heterogeneity assumption, which bounds the allowed difference between local functions/data.
+The effect of heterogeneity is further magnified by large and sparse topologies, which further degrades the performance of DSGD~\cite{koloskova2020unified}.